-When you first incorporate a company you must appoint the directors of the company.
-Their details are inserted in the Form IN01 which must be submitted to Companies House.
-The Form IN01 includes detail such as the directors’ names, country of residence, nationality, date of birth and business occupation.
-An address must be provided to the Companies Registry for service of any necessary documents.
+When you incorporate a company, you must appoint at least one company director.
+Directors’ details are inserted into Form IN01 (application to register a company) which must be submitted to Companies House.
+The details required include each directors’ names, country of residence, nationality, date of birth and business occupation.
+An address must also be provided for service of any necessary documents.

-- When a ‘public limited company’ is incorporated it must have at least two directors.
+When a private limited company is incorporated it must have at least one director.
+When a public limited company is incorporated it must have at least two directors.

 Who are Company Directors?

 There are two different types of company directors: executive directors, and non-executive directors.
 However, this distinction is not made in law – company law defines a director as anyone occupying the position of a director.